deviantech/capistrano-conditional/README.md

 This gem extends capistrano deployments to allow certain tasks to only be run under certain conditions -- i.e. conditionally.

+It hasn't yet been extended to work with Capistrano 3; pull requests welcomed!

 ## Installation

 Add to your Gemfile: